Sniffy2019/Deep-State-weekender/README.md

 <a name="Acknow"></a>
 ### Acknowledgments

-*Code Institute:- base layout of website and code to create front page.
+*Code Institute:- base layout of website and code to create the front page.

 *js.stripe.com/v3/:- Snippet of code allowed to be used to show a payment page.

-*Robert Mclaughlin :- For reviewing ideas and expanding the web page.
+*Robert Mclaughlin:- For reviewing ideas and expanding the web page.

 *Abxlfazl Khxrshidi:- For allowing his code to be used in the sample playlist.